RHC4TP/tooling/rhc-manager/README.md

 ## Usage

-All you have to do clone this repository, build the container, run the container, and run the bash commands.
-Having Ruby installed on your machine is not necessary.
+Just pull the container and run the commands from within the container session.

 #### Steps

-1. `git clone git@github.com:RHC4TP/tooling.git`
-2. `cd rhc-manager`
-3. `docker build -t rhc-manager .`
+1. `docker pull quay.io/gfranchini/rhc-manager`
-4. `docker run -it --rm rhc-manager` #This will begin a new shell session inside the container.
+2. `docker run -it --rm rhc-manager`
-5. Use the commands below within the docker session.
+3. Run commands to get either project info or build a new project.

-Get Project Info:
+**Get Project Info:**

 ```sh
 ./rhc_cli.rb -i <project_id>
 ```
 ![Get Request](https://media.giphy.com/media/4JXVgM3LOW4rMf2CcY/giphy.gif)

-Trigger Manual Build:
+**Trigger Manual Build:**

 ```sh
 ./rhc_cli.rb -i <project_id> -t <build_tag>
 ```
 ![Post Request](https://media.giphy.com/media/Wv7enVd7i4IqNwsHHj/giphy.gif)

-### Note:
-You only need to build the docker container the first time after cloning.
-To trigger more builds or get more data, just run the `docker run -it --rm rhc-manager` again and then the appropriate commands.

 #### How To Find Your Project ID
 Your project ID can be found in the "Upload Your Image" tab on the main page of your project.
 Scroll to the bottom where it says "Push Your Container" and you will find a `docker push` command similar to this: `docker push scan.connect.redhat.com/ospid-3aeb2x96-8c59-4ea7-3dc8-c50481fb49c9/[image-name]:[tag]`.
 The long string starting with ospid or sometimes pid is your project ID.